Identifying roles in an IP network with temporal and structural density: Identifying roles

 We rely for our experimentations on two datasets collected in 2012.
 Both datasets consist of a one-month capture of the headers of all IP packets managed by a firewall between a large local network and the internet.
 They are however quite different in their key features, which makes it interesting to consider them jointly.

-The first dataset, which we model by the link stream $A=(a_i)$, contains 6 millions timestamped links, involving 183 distinct pairs of nodes, corresponding to 129 distinct nodes.
+The first dataset, which we model by the link stream $A=(a_i)$, contains 6 million timestamped links.
+They involve 183 distinct pairs of nodes, between 129 distinct nodes.
 The second dataset, which we model by the link stream $B=(b_i)$ contains 140\,299 timestamped links.
-They involve 60\,330 distinct pairs of nodes, corresponding to 38\,571 distinct nodes.
-It therefore appears clearly that, although more exchanges occur in $A$ than in $B$, these exchanges involve a much smaller number of nodes than the ones in $B$.
+They involve 60\,330 distinct pairs of nodes, between 38\,571 distinct nodes.
+It therefore appears clearly that, although more exchanges occur in $A$ than in $B$, these exchanges are between a much smaller number of nodes than the ones in $B$.